trixi-framework/HOHQMesh/README.md

 visualization file, and the `.txt` file contains statistical information on the mesh quality.

-The Tecplot file can be visualized, e.g., using the open source software [ParaView](https://www.paraview.org), which has a built-in Tecplot reader.
+The Tecplot file can be visualized, e.g., using the open-source software [ParaView](https://www.paraview.org), which has a built-in Tecplot reader.
 In the case of the gingerbread man, the resulting mesh should look like the example found in the [online mesh gallery](https://trixi-framework.github.io/HOHQMesh/Gallery/#just-for-fun).